Trojan:Win32/Wacatac – Detection, Removal, and Prevention in 2025

 ---|---|

-Slow Performance | System lags or crashes frequently. |
+Slow Performance | System lags or crashes frequently due to malware processes consuming resources. |

-High Data Usage | Unexpected network activity observed. |
+High Data Usage | Unexpected network activity observed as malware communicates with command servers. |

-Unknown Files/Programs | New, unrecognized files appear on the system. |
+Unknown Files/Programs | New, unrecognized files appear in system directories (often with random names). |

-Browser Changes | Homepage or settings altered without consent. |
+Browser Changes | Homepage or settings altered without consent; unusual browser redirects. |

 Removing the Trojan:Win32/Wacatac from Your Device